lspahija/torchestrator/README.md

 - `./gradlew bootRun` (with JDK 15) or run in an IDE like IntelliJ IDEA
 - get next proxy port with `GET localhost:8080/port`

-##Examples
+## Examples

-Scraping from Python using Torchestrator as a proxy provider:
+Scraping with Python using Torchestrator as a proxy provider:
 ```python
 import requests